Study with us

-No particular subjects at A Level (or equivalent) are required for the History of Art course, but your subjects should be primarily academic.
+No particular subjects at A Level / IB Higher Level are required for the History of Art course, but your subjects should be primarily academic.
 Subjects like History, English, Modern Languages, History of Art, Religious Studies and Classics are ideal.
 Mathematics and experimental sciences are acceptable, if they are accompanied by one or two arts A Levels.
 Art does not necessarily confer an advantage.

 Cambridge University uses a system of common format written assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about written assessments in this subject, click on:

 We will ask you to submit two examples of teacher-marked written work on any subject (though English, History, and History of Art are preferred).

 If called, you will normally have two interviews, one of which may be at another college.
 We are looking for students with general intellectual interests: intelligence, motivation and visual sensitivity are essential.